One-loop evolution of twist-2 generalized parton distributions: Numerical results

 Figs.~\ref{GPDEvolutionUnp},~\ref{GPDEvolutionPol}, and~\ref{GPDEvolutionTrans} show the effect on GPDs of unpolarised, longitudinally polarised, and transversely/circularly polarised evolutions, respectively.
 GPDs are displayed as functions of $x$ for four different values of $\xi$, including the DGLAP ($\xi=0$) and ERBL ($\xi=1$) limits.
 The upper panels display the absolute distributions at the final scale $\mu=10$~GeV multiplied by a factor of $x$ for the quark GPDs and $x^2$ for the gluon GPDs for a better visualisation.
 The lower panels display their ratio to the corresponding distributions evolved using the DGLAP equations.

 We first note that for all three cases, setting $\xi=0$ exactly reproduces the DGLAP evolution, as expected.
-For increasing values of $\xi$, the evolution gradually deviates from DGLAP for all the considered distributions.
+For increasing values of $\xi$, the evolution gradually deviates from DGLAP for all considered distributions.
 The deviations are particularly pronounced for $x \lesssim \xi$ where GPD evolution causes a strong slowdown of the evolution as compared to DGLAP.
-It is also interesting to observe that GPDs at the crossover point $x=\xi$ are continuous, as expected from the discussion in Sect.~\ref{subsec:continuity}.
+We also observe that GPDs at the crossover point $x=\xi$ are continuous, as expected from the discussion in Sect.~\ref{subsec:continuity}.
 However, they develop a cusp (discontinuity of the derivative in $x$) that is a consequence of the fact that the evolution kernels are continuous but not smooth at $x=\xi$.

 As discussed in Sect.~\ref{subsec:PolynomCons}, a crucial property of GPDs, that must be preserved by the evolution, is polynomiality.
 Figs.~\ref{GPDMomentsUnp},~\ref{GPDMomentsLong}, and~\ref{GPDMomentsTrans} show the behaviour as functions of $\xi$ of the first three even (left plots) and odd (right plots) moments of the up-quark distributions $H$, $\widetilde{H}$, and $H_T$, respectively.
 The bullets correspond to the values obtained by integrating numerically the evolved GPDs for different values of $\xi$, while the dashed lines show the fits using the expected polynomial laws in $\xi$.
 It is clear that in all cases, the expected behaviour is accurately reproduced.
 It is also interesting to observe that both even and odd first moments ($n=0$) for all polarisations are constant in $\xi$.
 In fact, this is the expected behaviour in all cases, except for the unpolarised even moment that would in principle admit a quadratic term in $\xi$.
 However, this contribution, often referred to as $D$-term, evolves independently from the rest of the GPD.
-Since the GK model does not include any $D$-term, the evolution does not generate it and it is thus absent at all scales, thus producing a constant first even moment also for the unpolarised GPD $H$.
+Since the GK model does not include any $D$-term, the evolution does not generate it and it is thus absent at all scales, finally producing a constant first even moment also for the unpolarised GPD $H$.